rsinghy/rsinghy.github.io/README.md

 # personal-portfolio
-A repository for my website, showcasing my personal portfolio.
+A repository for my website, showcasing my portfolio.

 Created using Antigravity's agentic-AI driven development.